 As an award-winning commercial director, Jessica has directed campaigns for Apple, Amazon, Samsung, Honda, Toyota, Procter & Gamble and many others.

 Jessica studied film at Wesleyan University under Professor Jeanine Basinger and graduated cum laude in English and Film Studies.
 She is an alumna of the Film Independent Producers & Screenwriters Lab and the Tribeca All Access Program.
 In 2015 she was selected as a director fellow for 21 Century Fox and Fox Audience Strategy Program, which showcases the talents of women directors.
-She is a member of the DGA and WGA and is represented by United Talent Agency and Principato Young.
+She is a member of the DGA and WGA and is represented by United Talent Agency.

 Best Documentary Short Film